vrandall66/front-end-submissions-public/1705/mod-3/personal-project/ana-jauregui/eval.md

 ## Test-Driven Development

-1: Project lacks sufficient testing (under 85% coverage).
+3: Project has testing of actions and reducers

 ## Code Quality